kramit/MSU20201/AZ-104/Case Studies/CaseStudy1.md

 The Windows based machine will need to have installed IIS ready to host an older public facing website to show the latest tartan paint patterns.
 For bonus points change the IIS default page to a more interesting placeholder page.

-1x Linux (ubunutu) based machine:
+1x Linux (Ubuntu) based machine:
-The linux machine will be hosting a publicly accessible guest FTP server installed and configured for clients to download the latest CAD designs for left handed screwdrivers
+The Linux machine will be hosting a publicly accessible guest FTP server installed and configured for clients to download the latest CAD designs for left handed screwdrivers

 data for these requirements will be provided by Acme internally and configured post-deployment by Acme employees